almog-miron/DataProjects/MultilayerPerceptron/README.md

 ├── mlp_functions.py # Core MLP functions (forward, backprop, predict, test) ├── utils.py # Data loading and preprocessing (not provided here) └── MNIST_data/ # MNIST dataset files (download from official source)
+* mlp_function_pytorch - is a similar version only using Pytorch -
+* the course excercise requested us not to implement the assaigment without Pytorch

 ---